cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-create-deployment.md

 # Overview

-For Cloudify to be able to deploy your application it reads the uploaded blueprint YAML (the logical representation) and manifests a structure we call a Deployment.
+For Cloudify to be able to deploy your application it reads the uploaded blueprint YAML (the logical representation) and manifests a structure we call a deployment.
 A deployment is a "Technical" drilled down representation of your application.
-For instance, if a blueprint describes a Server node with multiple instances, the deployment will be comprised of only the instances themselves provided with their unique identifiers.
+For instance, if a blueprint describes a single Server node that is defined to deploy multiple instances, the deployment will be comprised the instances themselves provided with their unique identifiers.

 ## Creating a Deployment via the CLI